The Warrentinna Goldfield

 A total 3367 ounces of gold is reported to have been extracted to fuel the gold fever.

 At the northern end of the Warrentinna goldfield there is Renown Reef; which was accessible via an adit just off Warrentinna Road.
 This adit was prospected in late 70’s by a local forester and part-time prospector.
-His feverish efforts were fueled by rumours that a former mine manager attested that “the Renown area had produced four or five thousand ounces of gold”.
+His feverish efforts were fuelled by rumours that a former mine manager attested that “the Renown area had produced four or five thousand ounces of gold”.